silverbulletmd/silverbullet/website/Space Lua.md

 # API
 ![[API]]
 # Space Lua vs “OG” Lua
 Space Lua is a _custom Lua implementation_.
-It does not use the official [Lua](https://www.lua.org) nor [LuaJIT](https://luajit.org) implementations.
-Rather than using a WebAssembly or other implementation of Lua that could run in the browser, we have opted for a custom implementation.
-There are various (partially historical) reasons for this decision, but taking this path has given us a very smooth interoperability story allowing for very friction-free access to a lot of SilverBullet and browser functionality.
-It also enables relatively deep integration into the Lua runtime, enabling features like (some) code complete support, (some) jump to definition and various other features.
+It does not use the official [Lua](https://www.lua.org) nor [LuaJIT](https://luajit.org) implementations, nor a WebAssembly build of them.
+For the reasoning behind that choice — and its trade-offs — see [[ADR/005 Space Lua]].

 While the aim is to be 95% (let’s say) compatible with regular Lua, there are a few [[Space Lua/Quirks]] to be aware of.